Everything a Beginner Clarinetist Needs

 Recommendations for Beginner Clarinet Students

-• Jupiter Clarinet: rent or purchase a beginner clarinet from your local music store.
-New or previously owned, Jupiter student model clarinets are a solid choice.
+Jupiter Clarinet: rent or purchase a beginner clarinet.
+Jupiter student model clarinets are a solid choice.

-• Always check with your band director for what their beginner class with use.
-For private lessons, I recommend the Alfred Student Instrumental Course book 1.
+Method book: Always check with your private music teacher and/or band director for what book they will use their beginner class with use.
+For most private lessons, I start my students with the Alfred Student Instrumental Course. or Essential Elements for Band

 Now, your new clarinetist is ready to play!